-True to her pragmatic, careful type, Aveena had three separate plans for the proposal—all of which fell through.
-She ended up choosing Chamber’s Bay Park in Tacoma, where Aveena had taken Alissa over the summer to put a lock with their initials on a bridge (kind of like the lock bridge in Paris).
-The night of the proposal, Aveena was extremely stressed—the traffic was terrible, so they were two hours late.
+True to her pragmatic, careful type, Aveena had three separate plans for the proposal – all of which fell through.
+She ended up choosing Chamber’s Bay Park in Tacoma.
+Where Aveena had taken Alissa over the summer to put a lock with their initials on a bridge (kind of like the lock bridge in Paris).
+The night of the proposal, Aveena was overly stressed -the traffic was terrible, so they were two hours late.
 Aveena said they were going for dinner, so both of us were hungry.
-Plus it was dark, cold and pouring rain.
-Aveena was apologetic, but Alissa thought the proposal was absolutely perfect.
+Plus, it was dark, cold, and pouring rain.
+Aveena was apologetic, but Alissa thought the proposal was perfect.
 It doesn’t get more romantic than someone expressing her eternal love while getting soaked by rain in Seattle!

 Aveena read a personalized book sharing reasons she loves Alissa [perfect for that bookworm], then got down on one knee to propose.
 Our friends took pictures in the background and joined us after Alissa said ‘YES’ to pop the champagne and start celebrating.

-What stands out most to Alissa was that Aveena asked for Alissa’s parents’ permission to propose more than six months before we got engaged.
+What stands out the most to Alissa was that Aveena asked for Alissa’s parents’ permission to propose more than six months before we got engaged.
 It wasn’t that we were rushing to get married, but we were so confident we had met our person.
-Our joy in each other’s presence was evident to everyone, including Alissa’s parents, both of whom cried while happily giving Aveena their blessing.
+Our joy in each other’s presence was evident to everyone.
+Including Alissa’s parents, both of whom cried while happily giving Aveena their blessing.

 For Aveena, the proposal was the scariest but happiest moment of her life.
 She calls it “the moment you realize there is someone else in the world who will always love and care for you.”

 We want our wedding to represent Aveena’s Indian culture as much as possible, even without a ton of family support.
-Aveena’s sister is co-owner of an event planning business, Bright Events, so much of the planning has been happening long-distance between Seattle and Minneapolis.
+Aveena’s sister is co-owner of an event planning business, Bright Events.
+So much of the planning has been happening long-distance between Seattle and Minneapolis.
 The wedding week will be a mix of Indian and Western traditions.
-We’ll also host a Mehndi party two days before the wedding where our friends and family can get henna done along with us, eat Indian food and listen to traditional music.
+We’ll also host a Mehndi party two days before the wedding.
+Our friends and family can get henna done along with us, eat Indian food, and listen to traditional music.
 For the wedding itself, Aveena and her bridal party will be wearing traditional Indian wear, like Lenghas and Saris.

-The best advice we’ve gotten about wedding planning is to make the day all about our love, which means hoping the guests enjoy themselves but being damn sure we do!
+The best advice we’ve gotten about wedding planning is to make the day all about our love.
+This means hoping the guests enjoy themselves but being damn sure we do!